 This risk relationship is described by a curve that looks like the letter “J” and is often referred to as the “J-curve”.
 While some recent studies have challenged these findings (30), new research continues to support this relationship (27, 29, 31, 32).
 However, all of these studies on all-cause mortality, regardless of findings, are observational and have limitations.
 The science in this area continues to evolve.

 It is important to note, however, that the concept of “all-cause mortality” and the reduction in risk is an average across entire populations.
 The risk of dying, whatever the cause, is different for each individual and depends on many risk factors.

 If you don’t currently drink alcohol, you shouldn’t begin to do so for health reasons.
 Alcohol affects different people differently and risk is not the same for everyone.
-In order to minimise your risk, it is best to adhere to official guidelines.
-The UK Chief Medical Officers’ recommendation for men and women is not to exceed 14 units a week (33, 34).
+In order to minimize your risk, it is best to adhere to official guidelines.
+The US Dietary Guidelines recommend that women drink no more than one standard drink per day and men no more than two standard drinks per day (33, 34).